unclebusy/website-store/README.md

 # Website Shop

+<img src="https://i.ibb.co/rZXsRDp/My-Collages-1.jpg" alt="Website Img" height="300">

+## Description

 This project is a simple e-commerce website built with React.
 It features a shopping cart, product list, and various components to manage the shop's functionalities.

-<img src="https://i.ibb.co/rZXsRDp/My-Collages-1.jpg" alt="Website Img" height="300">

 ## Features